Right to File Consumer Complaints in Qatar

 • A business is engaging in deceptive or unfair trade practices.

 • Try to resolve the issue directly with the business first.
-Many disputes can be settled without a formal complaint.
+Many disputes can be settled at the store level.

-• If that fails, file a complaint with MoCI through their hotline (16001), office, or app.
+• If that fails, file a complaint through 16001, the MoCI app, or in person at a consumer protection office.

 • Provide your receipt, product details, and a clear description of the problem.